 So, now you’ve got Google Analytics all nicely set up on your website tracking the movements of your site users.
 The important next step that many people don’t realise, is that you need to have a Cookie Notice set up on your site to notify users that you are collecting data from them.
-This is a requirement by law, but have no fear as this is very very easy to set up and we’ll show you how, step by step.
+In this blog post, I share how to install a cookie notice on your website.
+This is a legal requirement, but have no fear as this is very very easy to set up and we’ll show you how, step by step.

 We've all seen the mildly irritating popup notices on major websites where we're told that we're being tracked and we may click OK and move on.
 Actually, many of us may not understand what's actually happening.